Perrysville, Ohio: History

+The area was first permanently settled in 1810, but the village was not laid out until 1812.
+One of the settlers, Judge Coulter, picked the most beautiful spot for a village with the intentions of laying out a village, and although he had no name planned his neighbors jokingly called it "Coulterville."
 Perrysville was originally called Freeport, and under the latter name was laid out in 1815.
 The present name honors Oliver Hazard Perry, remembered for leading American forces in a decisive naval victory at the Battle of Lake Erie.
 A post office called Perryville was established in 1820, and the name was changed to Perrysville in 1883.